iotaledger/goshimmer/docs/001-mana_proposal.md

  - Amount of mana each node holds.
  - Number of (and amount of mana) a node was pledged with mana in the last `t` interval.
  - Mana development of a particular node over time.
- - Mana rank development of a node over time.
+ - Mana percentile development of a node over time.
  - Average pledge amount of a node. (how much mana it receives on average with one pledge)
  - Mean and median mana holdings of nodes in the network.
 Shows how even mana distribution is.
  - Average mana of neighbors.